-During the year, as a result of the progress made during the year on the Ruvuma PSA CGU, the partial provision for the Company's intercompany loan due from its subsidiary Ndovu Resources Limited was decreased by US\$8.02 million, reflecting the decrease in risk of no production from the Ntorya Field, part of the Ruvuma PSA exploration and evaluation CGU.
+During the year, as a result of a small increase in forecast expenditures on the Ruvuma PSA CGU and further amounts advanced to subsidiaries during the year, the partial provision for the Company's intercompany loan due from its subsidiary Ndovu Resources Limited was increased by US\$2.18 million.

-The Audit and Risk Committee assessed the carrying value of the Company's intra-group loans with its subsidiaries and management's recommendation for a decrease in the impairment provision.
+The Audit and Risk Committee assessed the carrying value of the Company's intra-group loans with its subsidiaries and management's recommendation for an increase in the impairment provision.
 The assessment took into consideration the ability of the subsidiary undertakings to service the loans that are repayable on demand and are not subject to interest.